wendall911/SimpleTextOverlay/README.md

 [![](https://img.shields.io/badge/Fabric-0.46.0+-yellowgreen.svg?longCache=true&style=flat)](https://www.curseforge.com/minecraft/mc-mods/simpletextoverlay/files?gameVersionTypeId=4)
 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg?longCache=true&style=flat)

-A Minecraft 1.18.1+ mod to provide a simple text overlay.
-With light level, foot level and current biome.

-Older versions for 1.15.x and lower were crazy powerful and complicated ... nobody ever used the features, so the mod was rebuilt with 1.18.1 to just be actually simple.

 A Minecraft 1.18.2+ mod to provide a simple text overlay.
 With time, light level, foot level and current biome.

-A Minecraft 1.18.2+ mod to provide a simple text overlay.
-With time, light level, foot level and current biome.
+Older versions for 1.15.x and lower were crazy powerful and complicated ... nobody ever used the features, so the mod was rebuilt with 1.18.1 to just be actually simple.

 ## Text Overlay Options
  * Time